About Growth Mindset

 promote a nurturing and open environment to encourage all our creative practitioners to develop

-and experiment, in order to bring their best versions of themselves to the rehearsal process.
+and experiment, in order to bring their best versions of themselves to the rehearsal and creative process.

 Our Growth Mindset and Drama workshop: